-Amongst the most beautiful and picturesque harbours of the country; it will be love at first sight.
-It’s a meeting point for the locals and this is where you will enjoy a coffee in the shade of the plane trees with a view of the sea surrounded by the Venetian walls of the Castle.
+Amongst the most beautiful and picturesque in the country, Nafpaktos’ Venetian harbour is love at first sight.
+It’s a meeting point for locals and where you’ll enjoy a coffee in the shade of plane trees, with a view of the sea and the castle walls.

-Starting at the harbour and making your way along steepening cobbled streets, passing through neighbourhoods with gardens in bloom, the climb to the lofty fortress that is Nafpaktos castle is a very fascinating one.
-On the way you will come across Botsaris’ Tower, an impressive 15th century building serving as a museum and the town clock dating from 1914.
-The castle itself, while acclaimed for its beauty throughout Europe, also represents one of the best preserved examples of fortification of this type in Greece.
-The view from the top of the hill to the sea, where the impressive Bridge of Rio-Antirio rises from the water, is unique.
+Starting at the harbour and making your way along steepening cobbled streets, passing through neighbourhoods with gardens in bloom, the climb to the lofty fortress is a fascinating one.
+On the way, you will come across Botsaris’ Tower, an impressive 15th-century building serving as a museum, and the town clock dating from 1914.
+The castle itself, while acclaimed for its beauty, also represents one of the best-preserved examples of Venetian fortifications in Greece.
+The view from the top of the hill to the sea and the impressive Bridge of Rio-Antirio is unique.

-Let your imagination travel and see in your mind’s eye the Sea Battle of Nafpaktos raging.
-It was the decisive battle through which the coalition of the European powers put paid to Turkish dominance in the Mediterranean.
+Let your imagination travel and see in your mind’s eye the Sea Battle of Nafpaktos – or Lepanto as it was known then – raging.
+It was the decisive battle through which a coalition of the European powers put paid to 16th-century Turkish dominance in the Mediterranean.

 Down by the sea

-The two beaches of the city, Psani and Gribovo, stand out for the centenarian plane trees which sway along to the sound of the waves, treasuring the memories of several generations.
-Both beaches, having won the distinction of a blue flag, offer you hours of revitalization in their azure waters as well as an opportunity for relaxing strolls.
+The two beaches of the city, Psani and Gribovo, stand out for the centuries-old plane trees which sway along to the sound of the waves.
+Both beaches, having won the distinction of a blue flag, offer hours of relaxation as well as an opportunity for relaxing strolls.

-The castle of ‘Roumeli’, as it used to be called, was built at the sea’s edge in the 15th century.
-Today, you could be forgiven for imagining it stretching out to join forces with its impressive counterpart on the northern shore of the Peloponnese; not surprising really when you think that both the castles of Nakpaktos and Antirio were the tireless guardians of the Corinthian Gulf for centuries.
+The Castle of Roumeli, as it used to be called, was built at the sea’s edge in the 15th century.
+Today, you could be forgiven for imagining it stretching out to join forces with its impressive counterpart on the northern shores of the Peloponnese.
+Indeed, both the castles of Nakpaktos and Antirrio were the tireless guardians of the Corinthian Gulf for centuries.
 Cultural events, especially in the summer, have now replaced some of the more brutal exploits of the past!

-From the seafront splendor of Nafpaktos, start out on a road trip to Mountainous Nafpaktia, one of the most exciting mountain destinations in Greece.
-The dense forests, the river Evinos and its lake, Evinolimni, the ravines, the stone built taps with the free flowing water will have you thinking you’ve walked into a chapter of one of the Grimm brothers’ finest tales.
-Along enchanting trails through the lush slopes, with the oak, fir, beech and chestnut trees, you will begin to see emerging; one after the other, villages perched on the peaks overlooking their own little valleys.
-Ano Hora, most geared to tourist needs, Ampelakiotissa, with its monastery of the same name, Terpsithea, Elatou, Platanos, Simos, Kato Hora, Kryoneri are but a few of the villages whose luxuriant nature and warm hospitality await your pleasure.
+From Nafpaktos, head to Mountainous Nafpaktia, one of the most exciting mountain destinations in Greece and ideal for a road trip.
+The dense forests, the Evinos River and its lake, Evinolimni, ravines and stone-built sources with free-flowing water will have you thinking you’ve driven straight into a chapter of one of the Grimm brothers’ finest tales.
+Along enchanting trails through lush slopes, with oak, fir, beech and chestnut trees, you will begin to see emerging … one after the other, villages perched on the peaks overlooking their own little valleys.
+Ano Hora (most geared to tourist needs), Ampelakiotissa (with its monastery of the same name) and Terpsithea, Elatou, Platanos, Simos, Kato Hora and Kryoneri are just some of the villages whose warm hospitality await you.

-Naturally, such an unspoilt location has myriad experiences to offer the alternative tourist.
+Naturally, such an unspoilt location has countless experiences to offer.
 All you need to do is get stuck in!
-Heave those boats into the water and start rowing with all your might down the Evinos.
-With rafting, canoe & kayak, hiking along the Evinos, abseiling and mountain climbing in Varasova, the mountain that rises vertically from the sea to 900m., and rides in 4Χ4 SUVs, you and nature will become so well acquainted that once back home the call of the wild and the promise of action and adventure will be impossible to resist.
+Heave those boats into the water and get rowing down the Evinos River.
+With rafting, canoeing & kayaking, hiking along the riverbank and abseiling, or perhaps mountain climbing in Varasova (the mountain that rises vertically from the sea to 900m) or a ride in a 4x4 SUV.

 Hidden gems of Nafpaktos